What is Medicare Part D? (Coverage Details for 2025)

 Medicare Part D doesn’t cover hospital stays or medical supplies.
 It only covers prescriptions listed on the plan’s formulary.

-What is the out-of-pocket maximum for Medicare Part D?
+What is the maximum out-of-pocket for Part D?

 The annual out-of-pocket maximum for Medicare Part D is $2,000.